 Overall, I think “BUBBLE GUM” is too catchy to pass up (Corny but catchy).

 “SWING” is easily Quavo’s most experimental/complete song on this album.
-On it, he raps/sings over this electrifying afro-beat that has a rhythm similar to French Montana’s “Unforgettable” hit.
+On it, he raps/sings over this electrifying afro-beat that has a rhythm similar to French Montana’s “Unforgettable” hit (French Montana actually co-produced this song).
 I love the spotty flow he uses throughout, mainly because it fits the topsy-turvy nature of the instrumental.
 I also like how Quav appeases most of his audiences by mixing gutter lyrics with some club-inspired ones.